Ignemia/Iggy-s-valorant-guides/economy.md

 > In valorant the economy is quite simple compared to other First Person Tactical Shooters.
 Especially helped by the fact that we can see the enemies economic status at the start of the round.

 ## Definitions
-- **Fullbuy**: A buy when you have large shield (for 1000) and a major rifle (Phantom/Vandal).
+- **Full buy**: A buy when you have large shield (for 1000) and a major rifle (Phantom/Vandal).
 This can vary but usually it is a buy worth more than 3900, and it usually includes full set of utility
+- **Force buy**: A situation where the goal is to spend all excess money.
+Usually by buying lower tier weapons like cheaper rifles,SMGs and shotguns / Sheriff with a full set of utility.

 ## The basic round rotation
 There are 5 types of round: